fanmo-intro/fanmo-intro.github.io/_pages/about.md

 - **Mar.
 2024** – Invited talk *“Advancing Capability Matching in Manufacturing Reconfiguration with LLMs”* at FAIM 2024
 - **Nov.
 2023** – Paper *“PLC Orchestration Automation for Adaptive Manufacturing Systems”* published in *Journal of Manufacturing Systems*
 - **Sept.
 2023** – Session Chair, 34th FAIM Conference
 - **Jul.
-2023** – Presented and chaired session on AI in manufacturing at the 22nd IFAC World Congress
+2023** – Presented and chaired a session on AI in manufacturing at the 22nd IFAC World Congress
 - **Apr.
 2023** – Paper *“A Maturity Model for the Autonomy of Manufacturing Systems”* published in *IJAMT*
 - **Aug.
 2022** – Delivered Marie Curie Fellowship workshop with 500+ attendees